DeMarcoLab/fibsem/README.md

 Additional example scripts and notebooks are available.

-## Projects using OpenFIBSEM
+## Projects using fibsemOS

-We are currently working on a number of projects using OpenFIBSEM.
-If you are using OpenFIBSEM in your research, please let us know!
+We are currently working on a number of projects using fibsemOS.
+If you are using fibsemOS in your research, please let us know!

 - [AutoLamella v2: Automated cryo-lamella preparation](www.github.com/DeMarcoLab/autolamella)
 - [Salami: Volume Electron Microscopy](www.github.com/DeMarcoLab/salami)